 HIV infection associated with intravenous drug use (IDU) has decreased substantially in the last 20 years.
-In the last five years, just over 3% of newly-diagnosed cases were attributed strictly to IDU.
+In 2020, only 7 newly-diagnosed cases of HIV were attributed to IDU.
+In the last five years, fewer than 4% of newly-diagnosed cases were attributed to IDU.
 A significant factor in the success of reducing IDU transmission is the ENCORE (Education, Needle Exchange, Counseling, Outreach and Referral) Program that has been operating in Rhode Island since 1995.